Many books already adhere to this policy, although it’s not always intentional.

 In this section, we discuss the structure of the power curve in the stalled regime, continuing the discussion from section 4.5.
 The critical point is a special point on the coefficient of lift curve.
 Not coincidentally, this corresponds to a special point on the power curve.
 It is worth exploring this relationship further.
 Figure 5.5 shows two curves: the vertical speed versus airspeed, and the coefficient of lift versus angle of attack.
 As discussed in section 2.13, there is a deep relationship between airspeed and coefficient of lift; if the coefficient of lift is small the airplane has to fly at a higher speed to support its weight.

 Since the coefficient of lift has a maximum, there is a minimum usable airspeed.
-This is called the stalling speed, and is denoted VS.
+This is called the stall speed, and is denoted Vs.

 We are now in a position to answer a question that used to cause a lot of confusion: can you fly “beyond” the stall?
 Some people say yes, some people say no. The answer depends on whether you are talking about angle of attack or airspeed: